OSH Answers Fact Sheets

 Protecting The Eyes and Face from Very Toxic Materials

 Eye protection is important when working with very toxic materials.
 Selection of the most appropriate type depends on factors such as how the material is used, physical characteristics (e.g. fine powder, liquid, vapour, etc.) and potential health effects (e.g. eye irritant, skin irritant, toxicity through skin absorption, etc.).
-In some cases, it may be necessary to wear a face shield to protect the face from splashes.
+In some cases, it may be necessary to wear a face shield (with safety glasses or goggles) to protect the face from splashes.
 The Safety Glasses OSH Answers has information on selecting PPE for protecting the eyes and face.
-The current Canadian Standards Association (CSA) Standard Z94.3 "Industrial Eye and Face Protectors," provides additional advice on selection and use of eye and face protectors.
+The current CSA Standard Z94.3 "Industrial Eye and Face Protectors," provides additional advice on selection and use of eye and face protectors.

 Avoid Breathing Very Toxic Dusts, Mists or Vapours